squinkylabs/SquinkyVCV/docs/booty-shifter.md

 [LFN](./lfn.md) is a random voltage generator made by running low frequency noise through a graphic equalizer.
 The equalizer gives a lot of easy control over the shape of the randomness.

 [Thread Booster](./booster.md) reduces pops and clicks in VCV Rack by reprogramming VCV's audio engine.

+# More resources

+Here is a video by Dave Phillips that uses a lot of EV3 VCOs, and some other Squinky Labs modules: [A Machine Dream](https://www.youtube.com/watch?v=c2fzgobYjbk).